rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 ![adcp-vina2-overlay](/assets/img/adcp-vina2-overlay.jpg)

-While Vina's output mode#1 (purple) adopts a very interesting conformation, with three F residues stack on top of each other:
+While Vina's output mode#1 (purple) adopts a very interesting conformation, with three F residues stacked on top of each other:

 ![adcp-vina-overlay](/assets/img/adcp-vina-overlay.jpg)

 ### Flexible Receptor Local Optimization

-In final section of this post, we will show a primitive "induced-fit" optimization by performing local optimization with flexible receptor sidechains, using Vina's `optimize` in Python.
+In the final section of this post, we will show a primitive "induced-fit" optimization by performing local optimization with flexible receptor sidechains, using Vina's `optimize` in Python.
 To begin with, we will run receptor preparation with `mk_prepare_receptor.py` for `complex_1H_rec.pdbqt` and a few selected sidechains based on distances and interactions with the peptide ligand in the binding mode showed in `complex_1H_pep.pdbqt`.

 First, for the receptor preparation -